yakivy/poppet/README.md

 ```

 ### Custom kinds
-Out of the box library supports only server data kind as a service return kind, to add custom type you need to write coders (alias for implicit scala `Function1`) for custom type.
-So to be able to return `Id` kinds from service that is being provided/consumed by play server (operates `Future`), you need to write `Future` to `Id` coders like:
+Out of the box library supports only server data kind as a service return kind (`Future` for play, `Id` for spring and so on).
+To return custom kind in a service you need to define coders (alias for implicit scala `Function1`) from server kind to that kind.
+For example, to be able to return `Id` kind from service that is being provided or consumed by play framework, you need coders from `Future` to `Id`:
 ```scala
 implicit def futureCoderToIdCoder[A, B](
     implicit coder: Coder[A, Future[B]]